 Both during the ceremony and reception, guests are indeed checking out your décor.
+According to the study, about a third of guests say they pay the most attention to a wedding's decor.
 That doesn’t mean you need to go Pinterest-crazy, but working with your vendors to come up with a cohesive color scheme and wedding style will ensure that your décor is on point.

 What your guests actually don’t care about…

-You may be agonizing over creating that picture-perfect escort card display or seating chart, but here’s the thing—your guests probably won’t even notice (only about two percent of guests said they paid attention to the escort cards).
+You may be agonizing over creating that picture-perfect escort card display or seating chart, but here’s the thing—your guests probably won’t even notice.

 Ceremony Language and Readings